Go Backpacking

 But, you have a view of the old town, and you can take great pictures of Rathaus (the city hall).

 Tip: if possible, go there before 11:30 am; otherwise, you'll have to wait to buy your ticket to go up, and worse, the place will be crowded.
-Between the people taking 100 photos to get the perfect picture, and the others taking 150 selfies, it can get uncomfortable.
+Between people taking 100 photos to get the perfect picture and others taking 150 selfies, it can get uncomfortable.

 Beer and Oktoberfest Museum in Munich